Sitecore/Sitecore.HabitatHome.Utilities/README.md

 - Warming up a Sitecore Instance
 - Security Hardening a Sitecore Instance

-in the context of the Habitat Home Demos.
-Most scripts can be repurposed to work with other solutions.
+These scripts are written in the context of the Habitat Home Demos.
+They can be modified to work with other solutions.

 > ### The code, samples and/or solutions provided in this repository are unsupported by Sitecore Support Services.
 Support is provided on a best-effort basis via GitHub issues or Slack #habitathome

-Please post any issues on Slack Community #habitathome channel or create an issue on GitHub. **Contributions are appreciated and always welcome!**
+**Contributions are appreciated and always welcome!**

 ## Installation Instructions